 Show summary Hide summary

-Finally, let me tell you all about it, because honestly, understanding this name is a bit like opening a door to a small piece of Japanese culture and behind the scenes of the Pokémon universe.
+Finally, let me tell you all about it, because honestly, understanding this name is a bit like opening a door to a small piece of Japanese culture and behind-the-scenes of the Pokémon universe.

-The origin of the Masuda last name and its roots
+The origin of the last name Masuda and its roots

 The possible meaning of the last name Masuda